Start an Expression in Your City

 Starting a Gathering Where Life Happens

-This phase guides you through the practical steps to launch your first gathering - not perfectly, but faithfully.
+These are the practical steps to launch your first gathering - not perfectly, but faithfully.

-SECTION 1 - Preparing For Launch
+Preparing For Launch

 Launch Readiness Checklist (Quick Version)